Job title: Barbara Holley Library Intern, Musselman Library, Gettysburg College

 - Creating web pages, graphics, and tutorials

-Scholarly Communications Department:
+Scholarly Communications department

-Special Collections and College Archives Department:
+Special Collections and College Archives department

 This rotation focuses on the exploration of primary source materials.
 The intern will learn archival theory and practice, and become familiar with our rare book, manuscript, photograph, artifact, and digital collections.
 The intern will work with our college archivist to research, arrange, and describe archival collections.
 Our director and digital project manager will introduce the intern to collections maintenance, transcription, cataloging, and metadata creation.
 The intern will also assist our conservator with book/paper conservation and create custom housing for artifacts and documents.
+The Holley intern will participate in collaborative learning opportunities with our other summer interns.
+Whenever possible, projects will be tailored to the interests of the intern.

-Technical Services Department:
+Technical Services department

 The intern will learn how the Technical Services Department makes library resources available to its users.
 The intern will gain knowledge of budgeting and reporting, evaluating new products, ordering and receiving, tracking inventory, cataloging and processing materials, managing journals and electronic resources, and implementing and maintaining systems and software, as well as coordinating tasks with other library departments.
 Activities include learning about Digital Scholarship, participating in committees, and helping to assess various collections or sub-collections of the library.
 The intern’s Technical Services experience may also involve carrying out special projects as available.

-User Services Department:
+User Services department

 The intern will learn about resource sharing and assist with lending and borrowing research materials from other institutions.
 The intern will assist in the processing, receipt, and management of Interlibrary Loan materials.
 The intern will gain an awareness of copyright law as it applies to library resources (ILL, institutional repository, course reserves and media).
 The intern will perform research as needed for departmental initiatives.
 The intern will be exposed to building and service point scheduling and coordination, as well as collection inventory processes.